-If you are on the lookout for a crypto-friendly jurisdiction, Lithuania may be the right choice not only for its impatient response to the fast-growing blockchain industry, but also for an effective tax system.
-At present, Lithuania ranks sixth in the index of international competitiveness in taxation.
-This indicates a low tax burden on business investment and sufficient neutrality thanks to a well-structured system of tax codes.
+If you are searching for a crypto-friendly jurisdiction, then Lithuania can be a proper choice not only because of its impatient response toward the fast-growing blockchain industry but also because of its effective tax system.
+Currently, Lithuania ranks sixth in the index of international competitiveness in taxation.
+This is interpreted as a low tax burden on business investment and sufficient neutrality, owing to a well-structured system of tax codes.

 The main Lithuanian taxes are administered mainly by the State Tax Inspectorate, although contributions to the State Social Insurance System are administered by the Board of the State Social Insurance Fund (otherwise SoDra).
 The tax year lasts from 1 January to 31 December.

-Currently, national authorities have not imposed any crypto-specific taxes, but such crypto-related activities as mining, primary offer, buying, selling, brokering, and paying in cryptocurrencies for products or services, are subject to the existing taxation system.
-All these transactions must be registered in euros.
+While so far no national authorities have imposed any crypto-specific taxes, the following crypto-related activities are subject to the conventional system of taxation: mining, primary offer, buying and selling, brokering, paying in cryptocurrencies for products or services.
+All such transactions are required to be denominated in euros.

-To make the questions easier for crypto companies, the State Tax Inspectorate published a document explaining the cryptographic tax regime.
-For tax purposes, virtual currency is a tool that is similar in its characteristics to Bitcoin, Ethereum, Pulsation and Litecoin.
-However, the definition is not strictly defined and may include different markers.
+In order to make the questions simpler for crypto companies, the State Tax Inspectorate has published a document that explains the crypto tax regime.
+For tax purposes, virtual currency is such an instrument with characteristics similar to Bitcoin, Ethereum, Pulsation, and Litecoin.
+The definition is not given directly; it may include different markers.

-In this case, tokens do not have a strict definition either, but it usually means a tool issued through an initial offer (ICO) via blockchain.
-The tax regime depends on the type of token.
-In practice, there are 2 types of taxable tokens:
+In this case, it does not have a rigorous definition, but generally speaking, it refers to a tool issued via blockchain through an initial offer-known shortly as ICO.
+The taxation regime is different according to the type of token.
+In practice, there have been 2 types of taxable tokens:

-- Security tokens have characteristics that are inherent in securities and confer upon their holders rights such as the right to manage a company or the right to a share of profits, etc.
+- Security tokens possess the characteristics inherent in securities and grant their owners claims such as a right to control a company, or a claim on profits, among others.

-- Utility tokens give the right to their holders to receive a specific product or service in the future in exchange for these tokens
+- Utility tokens provide a right to their holders to receive some kind of product or service in the future for these tokens.

-This says it doesn’t mean that all tokens can qualify as either of these two categories, so the third uncertain type of cryptocurrencies stands out by authority.
-In addition, it is worth noting that when it comes to recognizing cryptocurrencies as specific types of tokens, the decision of the State Tax Inspectorate does not necessarily correspond to the conclusion issued by the Bank of Lithuania.
-For example, where the Bank of Lithuania does not recognize a token as collateral, the token may still be considered collateral for all or some tax purposes.
+This means that not all tokens can qualify either as one of these two categories, so by the power of authority, the third uncertain type of cryptocurrencies stands out.
+Besides, it has to be underlined that when it comes to the recognition of cryptocurrencies as certain types of tokens, the State Tax Inspectorate decision does not correspond to the conclusion issued by the Bank of Lithuania.
+For instance, where the Bank of Lithuania does not recognize a token as collateral, the token may nonetheless be regarded as collateral for all or some tax purposes.

 Corporate Income Tax

-Lithuanian corporate income tax is one of the lowest in the EU.
-In this case, this applies to revenues generated by cryptographic license holders in Lithuania.
-Taxpayers may also receive a number of benefits (e.g., in relation to R&D projects).
+Lithuanian corporate income tax is among the lowest in the EU.
+Of course, this relates to revenues gained by crypto license holders in Lithuania.
+Taxpayers may also be entitled to a number of benefits (e.g., in relation to R&D projects).

-In addition, companies with an average number of registered employees not exceeding 10 persons and income during the tax period not exceeding 300,000 euros are taxed at a rate of 0% for the first tax period and at a rate of 5% for subsequent tax periods, except in cases of Provided for in the Corporate Income Tax Act.
+In addition, enterprises that have an average of no more than 10 employees registered and whose income during the tax period does not exceed 300,000 euros, are subject to 0% for the first tax period and 5% for the subsequent tax periods, unless otherwise provided by the Corporate Income Tax Act.

-For the purposes of applying corporate income tax based on the nature of transactions and economic consequences, cryptocurrencies are recognized as short-term assets that can be used as a means of paying for products and services or are held for sale.
+In terms of the nature of the transaction and economic consequences, cryptocurrencies are considered a short-term asset that is either used as a means of paying against products and services or held for sale for the purpose of corporate income tax application.

-Cryptographic resident companies are obliged to pay Corporate Income Tax on all income received within and outside Lithuania.
-However, income from economic activities carried out by the Lithuanian crypto company through permanent missions located in one of the EEA countries or in a country with which Lithuania has an agreement on the elimination of double taxation is not taxed, If such income is taxed in the same way in those countries.
+A crypto resident company should pay Corporate Income Tax on all income received within and outside Lithuania.
+However, the Lithuanian crypto company need not be taxed on the income generated from economic activities carried out by permanent missions located either in one of the EEA countries or in a country with which Lithuania has an agreement on the elimination of double taxation, provided such income was similarly taxed in those countries.

-Cryptographic non-resident companies should pay Corporate Income Tax only in the following cases: 1) for income received from economic activities carried out through permanent establishments located in Lithuania, 2) Income earned in foreign countries as a result of economic activities carried out by a foreign company through permanent representations located in Lithuania, 3) income earned in a Lithuanian company, excluding permanent representations, located in Lithuania.
+Corporate Income Tax should be paid by crypto non-resident companies only in the following cases: 1) for income received from economic activities carried out through permanent establishments located in Lithuania, 2) Income earned in foreign countries as a result of economic activities carried out by a foreign company through permanent representations located in Lithuania, 3) income earned in a Lithuanian company, excluding permanent representations, located in Lithuania.

 VALUE ADDED TAX

-Typically, a crypto company must register as a VAT payer if it delivers taxable products or services in Lithuania and when its taxable annual turnover exceeds 45,000 euros.
+In general, a crypto company is required to be registered as a VAT payer in cases where it provides liable products and services in the country of Lithuania, and those cases where an entity’s taxable annual turnover exceeds an amount greater than 45,000 euros.

-In terms of VAT, cryptocurrencies are considered a means of payment (the same as fiat money – euro, dollar, etc.), and their definition for VAT purposes does not depend on the opinion of the Bank of Lithuania.
-If the counterparty recognizes the cryptocurrency as a legitimate alternative to payment, it should be treated as a contractual means of settlement for VAT purposes, and transactions related to it should be treated as financial transactions.
+In the context of VAT, cryptocurrencies are a means of payment, no different than fiat money like the euro and dollar, and their definition is irrelevant by the Bank of Lithuania.
+If the counterparty recognizes the cryptocurrency as a valid alternative to payment, it needs to be regarded as a contractual means of settlement for VAT purposes, and transactions related to such should be treated as financial transactions.

-The significant difference between processing cryptocurrencies for VAT purposes and processing cryptocurrencies for corporate income tax purposes is that such cryptocurrencies never consider short-term assets for VAT purposes.
+An important difference of processing cryptocurrencies for the purposes of VAT and for the purpose of corporate income tax is that such cryptocurrencies will never be considered short-term assets for VAT purposes.

-The standard taxable period coincides with the calendar month, but the company may require the taxable period to coincide with the calendar quarter if its turnover from economic activity did not exceed 300,000 euros in the previous calendar year.
+The regular taxable period coincides with the calendar month, but a company can request that the taxable period coincides with the calendar quarter if the company’s turnover from economic activity during the previous calendar year did not exceed 300,000 euros.

 State Social Insurance

-Any company engaging in crypto related activities and employing people is subject to paying the State Social Insurance, which is part of the payroll taxes.
-An employee can’t begin to work until he/she is registered at the Social Security Tax Office by submitting a 1-SD form designed for notifying about the beginning of the personal social income.
-This must be completed no later than a day prior to the start of the employment.
+Any company performing crypto-related activity and employing personnel is obliged to pay the State Social Insurance, being a part of payroll taxes.
+A so-called employee is not in a position to start working before he/she is registered by the employer in a Social Security Tax Office, by means of the 1-SD form designed to notify about the beginning of personal social income.
+It has to be done no later than a day before the start of employment.

-While 19.5% is withheld from employees, an employer is required to pay 1.61%-2.49% which is calculated on top of an agreed gross salary.
-In case of fixed-term employment contracts, the employer’s contributions can be increased to 2.49%.
+Whereas the employees have 19.5% deducted, an employer is obliged to pay 1.61%-2.49% on top of an agreed gross remuneration.
+In fixed-term employment contracts, the employers’ contributions could be increased to 2.49%.

-Payments and reports of the State Social Insurance contributions must be made by the 15th of the following month, or by the first preceding regular working day, if the 15th isn’t a regular working day.
+The payments and reports of the payments of the State Social Insurance contributions are to be performed not later than the 15th of the following month, or – if the 15th is not a regular working day – on the first preceding regular working day.

-The team of Regulated United Europe (RUE) is pleased to offer comprehensive taxation advice to everyone who’s interested in optimising their taxes in Lithuania.
-We can also guide you through the company formation, familiarise you with all cryptocurrency regulations in Lithuania and crypto licensing process in Lithuania, as well as provide financial accounting services.
-Please click here to book a tailored consultation.
+The team of Regulated United Europe (RUE) is ready to provide full-scale taxation consultation for everybody who’s interested in optimizing taxes in Lithuania.
+We are also ready to guide you through company formation, getting acquainted with all cryptocurrency regulations in Lithuania and crypto licensing process in Lithuania, and provide services of financial accounting.
+To book a tailored consultation, please click here.

 Crypto Taxes in Lithuania in 2023

-Lithuania has recently updated its crypto rules but hasn’t made any significant changes to the applicable taxes and reporting, apart from the requirement for senior managers of Lithuanian crypto companies who now have to be permanent residents of Lithuania in accordance with the Lithuanian Personal Income Tax Law.
-Other than that, Lithuanian cryptocurrency businesses are still subject to paying general taxes and adhering to general tax reporting standards.
-However, the implementation of new taxation and reporting standards can go into the pipeline due to the new global tax transparency framework, introduced by the Organization for Economic Cooperation and Development (OECD).
+Lithuania has recently revised its crypto legislation but hasn’t introduced any significant changes to the applicable taxes and reporting, except for the requirement that senior managers of Lithuanian crypto companies now are obliged to be permanent residents of Lithuania in line with the Lithuanian Personal Income Tax Law.
+Otherwise, Lithuanian crypto companies also have to pay ordinary taxes and comply with ordinary tax reporting requirements.
+Simultaneously, new taxation standards and reporting requirements may appear in the pipeline as an outcome of the new global tax transparency regime introduced by the Organization for Economic Cooperation and Development (OECD).

 Corporate Income Tax

-Lithuanian and foreign businesses engaging in crypto-related economic activities remain obligated to pay a standard 15% Corporate Income Tax.
-Allowances and exemptions apply as usual.
-All income sourced by Lithuanian crypto companies (incorporated in Lithuania under Lithuanian law) inside and outside of Lithuania remains taxable, except for the income earned from economic activities carried out through permanent establishments based in the European Economic Area (EEA) and in the countries which Lithuania has double-taxation elimination agreements with.
-Non-Lithuanian crypto companies will continue to pay taxes on the income sourced in Lithuania.
+Lithuanian and foreign businesses, while engaging in crypto-related economic activities, remain obliged to pay the standard 15% Corporate Income Tax.
+Allowances and exemptions will apply as usual.
+These will be all income sourced by Lithuanian crypto companies as a result of activities both within and outside Lithuania, except the income earned from economic activities carried out through permanent establishments based in the European Economic Area and in the countries that have double-taxation elimination agreements with Lithuania.
+The non-Lithuanian crypto companies will further be burdened with paying taxes on the income sourced within Lithuania.

-If your cryptocurrency company has been recently established, the tax rate of 0% will be applied to taxable profits for the first taxable period.
-After that, it will be subject to paying a reduced 5% Corporate Income Tax if the following conditions are met: 1) an average number of employees doesn’t exceed 10 people, 2) the income during the tax period doesn’t exceed 300,000 EUR, 3) the shareholders are only natural persons, and 4) the economic activities aren’t terminated, the company isn’t liquidated, and the shares aren’t transferred over to new shareholders for three consecutive tax periods, including the first tax period.
-The 5% rate also applies to profits earned from commercialised research and development (R&D) inventions.
+Where your cryptocurrency company has recently been set up, the tax rate of 0% on taxable profits applies for the first taxable period.
+After that, it will be obliged to pay only the reduced 5% of Corporate Income Tax if the following criteria are met: 1) an average number of employees does not exceed 10 people, 2) the income during the tax period does not exceed 300,000 EUR, 3) the shareholders are only natural persons, and 4) the economic activities are not terminated, the company is not liquidated, and the shares are not transferred to new shareholders for three consecutive tax periods, including the first tax period.
+The 5% rate covers the gains from the commercialised R&D invention, too.

 Personal Income Tax